LilaShiba/resume2023/README.md

 - Created bespoke software for administration including a network analysis of course catalog and creation of said catalog and all relationships.
 - Mentored and supported students in individual and group projects, fostering critical thinking and problem-solving skills.
 - Led initiatives to enhance the school's technological infrastructure and support systems, improving efficiency and accessibility for students and faculty.
-- Conducted professional development sessions for staff members to promote the use of technology in teaching and learning.
 - ❌

 ### Associate Engineer 🚀